Labor and delivery (18)

 Better yet, including physical activity in your daily routine helps you set a positive example for your child now and in the years to come.

 Exercise isn't thought to have any adverse effects on breast milk volume or composition, nor is it thought to affect a nursing infant's growth.
 Some research, however, suggests that high-intensity physical activity can cause lactic acid to accumulate in breast milk and produce a sour taste a baby might not like.
 If you're breast-feeding, you can prevent this potential problem by sticking to moderate physical activity and drinking plenty of fluids during and after your workout.

-If vigorous activity is a priority during the first few months of breast-feeding, consider feeding your baby or pumping before your workout — which can also help you stay comfortable while you're exercising — or discarding any milk produced 30 minutes afterward.
-After months four to five of breast-feeding, physical activity has less of an impact on your milk since your body produces most milk at feeding time.
+If vigorous activity is a priority during the first few months of breast-feeding, consider feeding your baby before your workout or pumping before your workout and feeding your baby the pumped breast milk afterward.
+This can also help you stay comfortable while you're exercising.
+Alternatively, you can simply avoid breast-feeding your baby right after your workout.
+After months four to five of breast-feeding, physical activity has less of an impact on your milk because your body produces most milk at feeding time.

 When to start

 In the past, health care providers often instructed women to wait at least six weeks after giving birth to begin exercising.
-The waiting game may be over, however.
-If you exercised during pregnancy and had an uncomplicated vaginal delivery, it's generally safe to begin exercising within days of delivery — or as soon as you feel ready.
+The waiting game might be over, however.
+If you had an uncomplicated vaginal delivery, it's generally safe to begin exercising as soon as you feel ready.
 If you had a C-section, extensive vaginal repair or a complicated birth, talk to your health care provider about when to start an exercise program.Next page

 (1 of 2)

 - 2008 Physical Activity Guidelines for Americans.
 U.S. Department of Health and Human Services. http://www.health.gov/paguidelines/pdf/paguide.pdf.
 Accessed May 29, 2013.